 - ¾ cup chopped celery

 - ¾ cup chopped green bell pepper

 - ⅔ cup water chicken broth, vegetable broth, beef broth, or seafood stock, divided

 - ½ teaspoon salt

-- ⅓ cup tapioca flour or arrowroot starch
+- ⅓ cup tapioca flour, arrowroot flour, or corn starch

 - 1 to 2 cups water chicken broth, vegetable broth, beef broth, or seafood stock